LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 However, due to the limited measuring range of *±3mT*, direct measurement of stronger magnets is not possible using the *MMC5603NJ*.
 The *N45 12x12x12mm* magnets used in the application typically have a field strength of around *100mT* at a distance of *10mm* which is more than the *MMC5603NJ* can measure.

 The *TLV493D*, on the other hand, is able to measure these ranges, but does not achieve the required accuracy due to strong noise and steep temperature coefficients.
-In the following chapter, recommendations for action are defined, which were derived from the analysis results.
+In the following chapter, recommendations for action are defined, which are derived from the analysis results.

 ### Recommendation for Action